-I’m a researcher, designer, engineer, journalist and musician interested in the intersection between AI, human-centered design, the reinvention of information access, and social progress as applied to a variety of spaces, including education, politics, law and healthcare.
+I’m a researcher, designer, engineer, journalist and musician working at the intersection of AI, human-centered design, the reinvention of information access, and social progress as applied to a variety of spaces, including education, politics, law and healthcare.
+I’ve built and led teams at fast-growing startups, designed and defined applied AI systems that resulted in over a dozen patents, and written and given talks about how to think about the future of AI-empowered UX.
 I also explore various approaches to human-machine collaboration in pursuit of generative art.

 Currently a PhD Candidate in Prof. Kristian Hammond’s C3 Lab at Northwestern University, with a research focus on the reinvention of the human-data interface through the synthesis of various modes of machine learning and symbolic representation for natural language processing, intent-driven data analysis, rich conversational system design, and mixed-modality response generation.
 Research project work includes: